arnavaidya/Yamagata21-XSS-Challenges-Solutions/README.md

 ## Stage #12 - #14

-These stages seem to work in older versions of Internet Explorer only.
-These stages can be skipped by simply entering 'alert(document.domain)' in the Console in DevTools.
+These stages seem to work in older versions of Internet Explorer only and can be skipped by simply entering 'alert(document.domain)' in the Console in DevTools.

 ## Stage #15